trevorsandy/lpub3d/tools/docs/README.txt

-LPub3D 1.2.0.388.4
+LPub3D 1.3 XXXX

 Features and enhancements
 ------------
--Add Rotate Icon - indicate that the builder should "flip" the model -Add line configuration to border configuration
+-Add Rotate Icon - indicate that the builder should "flip" the model -Add line settings to border configuration
+-Add gradients to background options
+-Cosmetic updates
 -Fix: Changing step number attributes on multi-step pages are now working
+-Fix: PLI/BOM sort routine, sort on 'part colour' part(s) appear out of place relative to part size and colour.

 LPub3D 1.2.0.388.4

 Features and enhancements